 - Physical SIM: the traditional plastic card (nano, micro, or mini).

-- eSIM: the digital version; it's not visible, it can't be lost, and it's installed with a code.
+- eSIM: the digital version; it's invisible, can't be lost, and is installed with a code.

-- Dual SIM: use two lines simultaneously, for example, your Spanish number for WhatsApp and the travel eSIM for data.
+- Dual SIM: using two lines simultaneously, for example, your Spanish number for WhatsApp and the travel eSIM for data.

 APN and network configuration

-The APN (Access Point Name) is the gateway through which your mobile connects to the internet via the operator.
-It's a small text setting that connects the phone to the data network.
-With a modern eSIM, it usually configures automatically; you only touch it if the data doesn't start working.
+The APN (Access Point Name) is the gateway through which your mobile accesses the internet via the operator.
+It's a small text setting that connects your phone to the data network.
+With a modern eSIM, it usually configures itself; you only touch it if your data isn't working.

 The network terms you'll see here: